mariosangiorgio/vscode-ledger/README.md

 * Reporting of malformed ledger files on save.

 ## Dependencies
-Requires `ledger` to be in `/usr/local/bin/ledger` unless another path is specified in the configuration via the `ledger.binary` key.
+Requires `ledger` to be in `/usr/local/bin/ledger` unless another path is specified in the Visual Studio Code configuration via the `ledger.binary` key.